chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ## Policy Conversion

 Now that you are up-and-running with v2 policies, as the first step we recommend that you reconstitute your v1 policies as v2 policies.
-Once that is done, then delete the old legacy v1 policies and you will have a clean, up-to-date system.
+Once that is done, delete the old legacy v1 policies and you will have a clean, up-to-date system.

 Alternately, you can run `--skip-policy-migration` on upgrade to start without any policies at all.
 You will still need to create new v2 policies to preserve any IAM behavior from v1.